Beyond 2011: Background

 The decennial census has been the method of collecting United Kingdom-wide population-based statistics since 1801.
 Currently the UK census is governed by the Census Act 1920.
 However, prior to 1841 it was no more than a headcount.
 Since 1841, except in 1941 when no census took place due to the Second World War, detail was gathered about the household.
 Until the 1901 the enumerators were responsible for completing census enumerator sheets, transcribing the details included in household schedules completed by the head of the household.
 From the 1911 census onwards an individual census form, provided by and returned to an enumerator, was completed by the head of the household and became the primary source of demographic data.
 In 2001 census returns were for the first time sent out by post, but were collected by enumerators.
 The 2011 UK Census was the first time, individual census forms were issued through the Royal Mail and could also be returned by post, except in Scotland where instead they were collected by enumerators.
 Census forms could also be completed and submitted through the internet by the householder.
 In recent times, combined with other data, the ten-yearly census has provided the basis of socio-economic statistics used by all branches of national and local government, the Public Services and the private sector.

 Both the current UK coalition government and the previous Labour Government expressed concerns about the rising costs of a survey of the whole population conducted once every ten years.
 Meanwhile, the accuracy and utility of a snapshot of the whole UK population once every ten years compared to continued surveying was being questioned.
 A rapidly changing society, evolving user requirements and new opportunities were emerging as drivers for change.
 These concerns and opportunities encouraged the UK Government to investigate alternative methods of population data collection; to identify the best way to provide small area population, and socio-demographic statistics in the future by taking advantages of the more advanced technology that is becoming available, and also to make use of existing sources of demographic data already being collected by the private sector.

 A Treasury Select Committee report in 2008 entitled Counting the Population recommended that:

-"....the Statistics Authority set strategic objectives to ensure that the data gathered throughout the UK can be used to produce annual population statistics that are of a quality that will enable the 2011 Census to be the last census in the UK where the population is counted through the collection of census forms.